RunestoneInteractive/httlads/_sources/UNGeneralDebates/sentiment_analysis.rst

 Well, it seems that the vast majority of the speeches are neutral to positive.
 But that may not be a big surprise, as you might expect that in the general assembly, everyone tries to be careful and diplomatic with their speeches.

+If you are doing the above in colab you may need to use ``alt.data_transformers.disable_max_rows()`` instead of ``alt.data_transformers.enable('json')``.
+Both are useful when you have really large data sets that you are visualizing.
+The json approach keeps the size of your notebook smaller as it stores the data needed for visualization in a separate file.
+The disadvantage is that it fills up your folder with lots of json files.

 What is more interesting to investigate further are the speeches on the edges.